pradyumnac/AliexpressOrders/README.md

 2. Desktop App with UI

 ### Installation
-* As of the current state, The package is dependant on lxml, pyquery, selenium and Chromedriver/PhantomJS Pa*ckage.
+* As of the current state, The package is dependant on lxml, pyquery, selenium and Chromedriver/PhantomJS Package.
-* For lxml pacakge, the WHL file for windows is hardcoded in requiremensts file.
-So the requirements file will nott work on other platforms.
-I will fork out the reuiremments file for different platforms
+* For lxml pacakge, the WHL file for windows is hardcoded in Windows file.
+Install using the following command:
+  * Windows:  `pip install -r requirements.win.txt
+  * Windows/Linux/Other platforms where python C mode LXMl can be compiled: `pip install -r requirements.base.txt
-* You need to edit the path to Chromexdriver in the file
+* Edit the path to Chromexdriver in the file
+* Get Google Service Credentials.
+Download the credential json in same folder and point the path in the credentials call in file
+* You need to share a google sheet and copy the url to an environment variable *AE_gsheet_url*
-* Also, setup the Aliexpress Username and Password as environment variables.
-This is a makeshiift arrangement to pass on the credentials.
-A more permanent solution will be used once this sotware gets a destop app
+* Also, setup the Aliexpress Username and Password as environment variables. *AE_username* and *AE_passwd*
+* Why Environment Variables: This is a makeshiift arrangement to pass on the credentials.
+A more permanent solution will be used once this sotware gets a destop app.
+Otherwise exposing these information in publicly shared code is a breachof privacy/security

 ### License
-This code ia available as free to use under MIT License.
-Please check the LICENSE File for details
+This code ia available as free to use/redistribute under MIT License.
+Please check the LICENSE File for sharing and attributuon requirements